--

 job

-of restoring the cab side window frames to a state of usefullness, for
+of restoring the cab side window frames to a state of usefulness, for

 which I am truly grateful.
 His current task is making the